 This section applies to uses and development legally established within the critical area or critical area buffer prior to August 1, 2006, and which is not included as an allowed use or development in LUC 20.25H.055.
-See performance standards at LUC 20.25H.180 for provisions relating to the repair, remodeling, expansion or reconstruction of structures located in the area of special flood hazard frequently flooded areas.
-Any alterations to existing development allowed under this section shall also comply with provisions for the area of special flood hazard frequently flooded areas.
+See performance standards at LUC 20.25H.180 for provisions relating to the repair, remodeling, expansion or reconstruction of structures located in the frequently flooded areas.
+Any alterations to existing development allowed under this section shall also comply with provisions for the frequently flooded areas.
 In the event of conflict, the provisions that result in most protection for the critical area or critical area buffer shall govern.